centrifugal/centrifugo/docs/content/install.md

 Every time we make new Centrifugo release we upload rpm and deb packages for popular linux distributions on [packagecloud.io](https://packagecloud.io/FZambia/centrifugo).

-Currently we support versions of the following distributions:
+At moment, we support versions of the following distributions:

 * 64-bit Debian 8 Jessie
 * 64-bit Debian 9 Stretch